-What to Eat in Japan: 10 of Our Japanese Food Favourites
+What to Eat in Japan: 10 of Our Japanese Food Favorites

 Japan is no doubt a heaven for foodies and sweet tooths.
 It seems that the Japanese practice of perfection is also evident in their food.
 We were surprised that even the Japanese food and snacks at 7-Eleven are that good.
 Some must-try food in Japan could blow a hole in your wallet, but they are worth the splurge.